-AN OVERVIEW OF THE TELECOM AND POSTAL SERVICES MARKET IN THE REPUBLIC OF SERBIA IN 2014 that more than one third of the postal service related income on the entire market of the Republic of Serbia is generated by the private postal operators.
+AN OVERVIEW

+OF THE TELECOM

+AND POSTAL SERVICES

+MARKET IN THE

+REPUBLIC OF SERBIA

+IN 2014

 At the express service operators, a growth in volume of services by 16% was recorded, while the income grew by 12%, and price per service was reduced on average by 3%.
 A continuous decline in average price per service suggests that the conditions and prices on the market are governed by the competition.